Leoymstudio/LearnQTFWithPython/README.md

-# LearnQTFWithPython
+# QTFNeuralNetworks
-Learn Quantum Field Theory With Python
+Learn Neural Networks with Quantum Field Theory.
+Use Python